How To Fall In Love With Yourself?

 7. Abandon your propensity for martyrdom.
 When people have a healthy amount of self-love, they don’t say yes to every request–knowing that there’s no way they have the time, energy or even desire to add more responsibility to an already-long list.
-Sadly, women tend to martyr themselves more than men because they’ve been raised in a society that demands to play so many roles and take care of others.
+Sadly, women tend to martyr themselves more than men because they’ve been raised in a society that demands them to play so many roles and take care of others.

 Does this sound like you?
 Debbie McGauran, writing for ActiveBeat.com, likens one’s insistence upon prioritizing other people’s demands before their own to filling up a car’s gas tank and driving endlessly.
 You’ll not only “drain your own tank,” but once you do, “you’ll have nothing left to give.”
 Remember, says McGauran, “in order to love others and be loved, you need first to love yourself.”

 8. Don’t take your journey alone.
 Learning to love yourself requires a massive leap of faith—one that could lead you to admit that it’s going to take more than a mirror or a decision to stop comparing yourself to others to start loving yourself.
-The number of therapists, support groups, counselors and coaches in your geographic area could surprise you, and it may feel awkward to make that first contact.
+The number of therapists, support groups, counselors and coaches in your geographic area could surprise you, and it may feel like an awkward situation to make that first contact.
 Once you do, you don’t have to go into a long explanation about why you’re calling.
 Just say “I want to learn how to love myself,” and you needn’t say another word.